Bandit Social Learning: Exploration under Myopic Behavior: Introduction

 We allow a wide range of myopic behaviors that are consistent with available observations.
-We consider standard upper/lower confidence bounds for the reward of each arm: the sample average plus/minus the ``confidence term" that scales as a square root of the number of samples.
-Each agent evaluates each arm to an \emph{index}: some number that is consistent with these confidence bounds (but could be arbitrary otherwise), and chooses an arm with a largest index.
-The confidence term is parameterized by some factor $\sqrt{\eta}\geq 0$ to ensure that the true mean reward lies between the confidence bounds with probability at least $1-e^{-2\eta}$.
+Consider standard upper/lower confidence bounds for the reward of each arm: the sample average plus/minus the ``confidence term" that scales as a square root of the number of samples.
+Each agent evaluates each arm to an \emph{index}: some number that is consistent with these confidence bounds (but could be arbitrary otherwise), and chooses an arm with a largest index. \footnote{Whether the agents explicitly compute the confidence bounds is irrelevant to our model.} The confidence term is parameterized by some factor $\sqrt{\eta}\geq 0$ to ensure that the true mean reward lies between the confidence bounds with probability at least $1-e^{-2\eta}$.
 We call such agents \emph{$\eta$-confident}.
+We emphasize that $\eta$ is a parameter of the model, rather than something that can be adjusted.

-This model subsumes the ``unbiased" behavior, when the index equals the sample average, as well as ``optimism" and ``pessimism", when the index is, resp., larger or smaller than the sample average. \footnote{In particular, $\eta$-optimistic agents set their index to the respective upper confidence bound parameterized by $\eta$.} Such optimism/pessimism can also be interpreted as risk preferences.
-The index can be randomized, so that the less preferred arm is chosen with a smaller, but strictly positive probability.
-Further, an agent may be more optimistic about one arm than the other, and the exact amount of optimism (or pessimism) may depend on the previously observed rewards of either arm, and even favor more recent observations.
-Finally, different agents may have different behaviours.
-(We discuss these special cases more in Section~\ref{sec:prelims-cases}.)
+This model subsumes the ``unbiased" behavior, when the index equals the sample average (corresponding to the greedy algorithm), as well as ``optimism" and ``pessimism", when the index is, resp., larger or smaller than the sample average. \footnote{To set the notation, \emph{$\eta$-optimistic} (resp., \emph{$\eta$-pessimistic}) agents set their index to the respective upper (resp., lower) confidence bound parameterized by $\eta$.
+They are $\eta'$-confident for any $\eta'\geq\eta$.} Such optimism/pessimism can also be interpreted as risk preferences.
+The index can be randomized, so the less preferred arm might still be chosen with some probability.
+Further, an agent may be more optimistic about one arm than the other, and the amount of optimism / pessimism may depend on the previously observed rewards of either arm, and different agents may exhibit different behaviours within the permitted range.
+A more detailed discussion of the permitted behaviors can be found in Sections~\ref{sec:related} and~\ref{sec:prelims-cases}.

-We are mainly interested in the regime when the $\eta$ parameter is a constant relative to the number of agents $T$.
-Put differently, $T$ agents come from some population characterized by a fixed $\eta$, and we are interested in what happens asymptotically when $T$ increases.

-Interestingly, an extreme version of our model, with $\eta\sim\log(T)$, subsumes two well-known bandit algorithms.
-UCB1 algorithm \cite{bandits-ucb1} makes the index equal to the respective upper confidence bound.
-Thompson Sampling \cite{Thompson-1933,TS-survey-FTML18} draws the index of each arm independently from the corresponding Bayesian posterior, and can be seen as a variant of a particular randomized behavior called \emph{probability matching}.
-Both algorithms achieve regret that scales as $\log(T)$ for a particular problem instance and as $\sqrt{T \log T}$ in the worst case, both of which are essentially optimal.
-More ``moderate" versions of these behaviors are consistent with $\eta$-confidence as defined above.